Serving all people by providing personalized health and wellness through exemplary care, education and research.

-Pack your medications in your carry-on luggage in their original containers.
+Pack your medicines in your carry-on luggage in their original containers.

 Bring extra prescriptions in case of emergency or in case medicines get lost.

 Pack light and take only what is absolutely necessary.

-Carry your health care providers’ contact information, a list of medications and a brief medical history with you at all times.
+Carry your healthcare providers’ contact information, a list of medicines and a brief medical history with you at all times.
 Give a copy to someone traveling with you.